 Default icons Description en The Keyboard Layout icon indicates the current keyboard layout.
 The default is en (American English).
-See Keyboard Layout Icon (on page 203).
+See Keyboard Layout Icon (on page 241).
 This icon controls the volume.
-See Volume Icon (on page 203).
+See Volume Icon (on page 241).
 This icon shows or configures the network information.
-See Ne page 203).
+See Network Icon (on page 241).
 Mon Dec 4, 15:38 The Clock icon indicates the day of the week, date and current time.
-See Clock Icon (on page 205).
+See Clock Icon (on page 243).

-Online Help and Hotkeys Help
+Online Help

-Both online help for using the Dominion User Station and information on pre-programmed hotkeys are available in the Main Menu.
+You can access the online help for the Dominion User Station in the Main Menu.